TurboSource-Marialis/machtiani/README.md

      CONTENT_TYPE_KEY: "Content-Type"                  # Header key for Content-Type
      CONTENT_TYPE_VALUE: "application/json"             # Header value for Content-Type
    ```

+   Or place it in ~/.machtiani-config.yml aka $HOME, but any `.machtiani-config.yml` placed in your git project directory will override the one in $HOME.

    **Warning:** If the `OPENAI_API_KEY` is set, please be aware that costs will be incurred for embedding the prompt using the OpenAI API.